MicrosoftDocs/learn/learn-pr/iot/set-up-rules-and-take-actions-on-telemetry-data-in-azure-iot-central/includes/1-introduction.md

 ## The scenario

-Suppose you run a company that operates a refrigerated truck.
-You have already built an IoT Central app to monitor and control the truck.
+ You have already built an IoT Central app to monitor and control a simulated refrigerated truck.
 You now need to make the process more efficient, which you intend doing by adding IoT Central rules and actions.

 [![Image of the finished app, showing a truck en-route in the IoT Central dashboard](../media/refrigerated-trucks-intro-map.png)](../media/refrigerated-trucks-intro-map.png#lightbox)